jhjhjljl/drift/README.md

 # Drift

 Kindle-like PDF novel reader for iPhone.
+I primarily built it for myself so that I can read pirated PDF novels on my phone.

 ## Open in Xcode